ozzi-/tld_scanner/README.md

 --- 0.064945936203 seconds ---
 ```

-This will check all ~1500 TLDs for the domain name gnu using http and https
+This will check all ~1500 TLDs for the domain name "gnu" using http and https
 ```
 ./tld_scanner.py -f -d gnu -s
 ```